Rueben Bain Jr.

 Strengths

 Nightmare Fuel: Fires off the snap with sudden burst, immediately threatening offensive tackles and forcing hurried sets.
 Consistently affects the backfield, forcing hurried throws, tackles for loss, and negative plays.
+Never comes off the field - his 897 snaps were the most for a DE in the FBS last year and 2nd-most this decade.

-The Natural: Shows a feel for timing, angles, and counters, consistently working back to the quarterback.
+Moves Like Jagger: Advanced quiver of rush moves already - Chop-Rip, Hump, EuroStep - you name it.
+Shows a feel for timing, angles, and counters, consistently working back to the quarterback.
 Displays active, violent hands to swipe, chop, and disengage from blocks.

 Speed to Power: Converts speed to power effectively, walking tackles back with leg drive and strong hands.
 Pursues plays from the backside and competes through the whistle, generating effort sacks and pressures.